run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

 *   We named the job _hpo1_
 *   The job is assigned to _team-a_
-*   The job will be complete when 12 pods will run (--completions 12), each allocated with a single GPU (-g 1)
+*   The job will be complete when 12 pods will run (_--completions 12_), each allocated with a single GPU (_-g 1_)
-*   At most, there will be 3 pods running concurrently (--parallelism 3)
+*   At most, there will be 3 pods running concurrently (_--parallelism 3_)
 *   The job is based on a sample docker image ``gcr.io/run-ai-demo/quickstart-hpo``.
-The image contains a startup script that selects a set of hyper parameters and then uses them.
+The image contains a startup script that selects a set of hyperparameters and then uses them.
 See [XXXX link to file](link-here.md)
 *   The command maps a shared volume ``/nfs`` to a directory in the container ``/nfs/hpo``.
 The running pods will use the directory to sync hyperparameters and save results.